no-scientist-is-an-island/no-scientist-is-an-island.github.io/docs/workflow/log/log.md

 ---
+layout: default
-title: Logging the status of your derivative
+title: Logging Your Progress
 parent: Proposed Workflow
+permalink: /docs/workflow/log
 ---

+# How to log your progress